LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/Developement.md

 </figure>

 ### Report

-wait to see if time for param report ...
+With the `Report` class the purpose is to present input and output data in a clear way from the attributes of `InputData` and `OutputData`.
+While the input data consists of mainly scalars, the output data contains large float type vectors and matrices which requires significant formatting.
+The results are displayed in tables for each node and for each element.
+As these tables can become massive, the scalar values are displayed first to be more easily available.
+The scalar output values are number of nodes, number of elements and the maximal effective flux.

 ### Visualization

-wait to see if fixed ...
+To visualize output data, the class `Visualization` is used.
+This class creates figures and stores them as attributes.
+Originally all plots were plotted within separate windows, which is still the case for `showAll` which presents all figures.
+However, I wished to show figures within the application, a more difficult task than first thought.

+Since figures could not be simply returned, due to how matplotlib and CALFEM Visualisation handles figures.
+With research a promising backend PyQt class `FigureCanvasQTAgg` of matplotlib was found.
+Its objects are PyQt5 compatible and can render figures from matplotlib and by extension CALFEM Visualisation.
+Another highly useful method is `figure_widget` from CALFEM Visualisation, which takes a figure argument and returns a `FigureCanvasQTAgg` object.

+The `FigureCanvasQTAgg` objects are also saved as attributes, hence also closed in `closeAll`.
+To keep the individual plotting functions independent of this new extension, the keyword argument `show` was added.
+When it has its default value of true, the figures are shown in their own windows, when it is assigned false it suppresses the figures from showing and returns a `FigureCanvasQTAgg` object.

 ## GWapp Application
 The application is meant to connect the user with the flowmodel module, with an easy to use graphical interface.
 In this case we used the Qt framework to implement a graphical interface that could be used on any platform.

 ### MainWindow
-The MainWindow is contains the bulk of the application with the UI, functions and all connections between them.
+The `MainWindow` class contains the bulk of the application with the UI, functions and all connections between them.
 Most functions are have little to no content and only calls on methods from the flowmodel module.
 The UI is designed from the ground up and should contain everything a user might need, the user should not have to use the console apart from debugging.

 #### Design
 To ease the design process, the Qt Designer program is used which has real time previews and drag and drop features.
 However, not all features are available within the program and some tinkering had to be done with code using PyQt5.

 The first iterations of the interface were disorganized and used layouts in a way that would bad for scaling.
 Through iterative development a system of nested layouts was used to achieve predictable behavior during scaling.
 Through experimentation with stylesheets, I put my novice CSS knowledge to use in changing colors, margins and borders.

 With several different iterations of the interface and a better familiarity with Qt Designer, a new interface was designed.
-This time a more coherent color palette was used, seen below, alongside color-matched free to use icons from [flaticon](https://www.flaticon.com/uicons).
+This time a more coherent [color palette](https://coolors.co/palette/e63946-f1faee-a8dadc-457b9d-1d3557) was used, seen below, alongside color-matched free to use icons from [flaticon](https://www.flaticon.com/uicons).

 <figure markdown>
   ![palette](img/palett.png){ width="750" }